 - The Glebe Island concrete batching plant is a critical part of the Hanson concrete supply network.
-To put its importance into context, Hanson currently supplies approximately 35% of concrete requirements within the City of Sydney. - Based on a supply requirements of around 3.5 million tonnes per annum for the Sydney CBD and surrounding areas, Hanson's proposed Glebe Island concrete batching plant should have a capacity to produce up to 1 Million cubic metres (requiring to 2 million tonnes of aggregate) of concrete per annum. - Co-location of a concrete batching plant with aggregate shipping facilities offers several logistical benefits including: - Removal of 65,000 trucks from Sydney's major roads - Access to a deep water port to enable bulk aggregate import by sea; - A location that is proximate to demand to enable batched concrete to be delivered within 45 minutes.
+To put its importance into context, Hanson currently supplies approximately 35% of concrete requirements within the City of Sydney. - Based on a supply requirement of around 3.5 million tonnes per annum for the Sydney CBD and surrounding areas, Hanson's proposed Glebe Island concrete batching plant should have a capacity to produce up to 1 Million cubic metres (requiring to 2 million tonnes of aggregate) of concrete per annum. - Co-location of a concrete batching plant with aggregate shipping facilities offers several logistical benefits including: - Removal of 65,000 trucks from Sydney's major roads (11,000 tonnes of CO2 emissions) - Reducing our contribution to traffic congestion - A location that is proximate to demand to enable batched concrete to be delivered within 45 minutes. - Access to a deep water port to enable bulk aggregate import by sea which is matched to Hanson's ship loading capability at its Bass Point Quarry